EdinburghNLP/XSum/README.md

 TEXT=./data-topic-convs2s
 python XSum-Topic-ConvS2S/preprocess.py --source-lang document --target-lang summary --trainpref $TEXT/train --validpref $TEXT/validation --testpref $TEXT/test --destdir ./data-topic-convs2s --joined-dictionary --nwordstgt 50000 --nwordssrc 50000 --output-format raw
 ```
-This will generates source and target dictionary files.
-In this case, both are same (due to "--joined-dictionary") and with 50000 tokens.
+This will generate source and target dictionary files.
+In this case, both files are identical (due to "--joined-dictionary") and have 50000 tokens.
 It operates on the raw format data.

 #### Model Training